260 Hendon Way,

 The Gaumont was one of many Rank Organisation cinemas which were sold to the Classic Cinemas chain in December 1967 and they modernised the building and it re-opened as the Classic Cinema on 8th December 1968 with “Survival” and Pierre Etaix in “As Long As You’re Healthy”.

-It was split into three screens in February 1973 with seating now 580, 399, and 423.
+It was split into three screens on 13th May 1973 with seating now 580, 399, and 423.
 Classic Cinemas were taken over by the Cannon Cinemas group and it was re-named Cannon in December 1985.
-Another name change came when Cannon Cinemas sold out to MGM Theatres and it became the MGM Cinema from 1993, but this was short lived and a further final name change to ABC Hendon occured in 1996.
+Another name change came when Cannon Cinemas sold out to MGM Theatres and it became the MGM Cinema from 1993, but this was short lived and a further final name change to ABC Hendon occurred in 1996.
 The ABC was closed on 20th January 1997 with the films “Daylight”, “Star Trek:First Contact”, “Jingle All The Way”, and “101 Dalmations”.

 The former Ambassador Cinema was converted into a Holmes Place gym and fitness centre, which became a Virgin Active Health Club.
 By 2018 it was the Nuffield Health Centre.

 Just login to your account and subscribe to this theater.